Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Model

 \section{Model}

 \paragraph{Transactions.} A transaction $\tx(\compunits,\gasfee, \ins,\{\readset,\writeset\})$ is a (finite) sequence of instructions that interact with the blockchain state.
-The parameter $\compunits$ denotes the (upper bound on) compute units required to execute the transaction on a \emph{standard machine}.\footnote{Standard machine specifications (CPU, memory) are a fixed reference profile used to measure $\compunits$.} Parameter $\gasfee$ denotes the price the user is willing to pay for all compute used.
+The parameter $\compunits$ denotes the (upper bound on) compute units required to execute the transaction on a \emph{standard machine}.\footnote{Standard machine specifications, e.g., covering CPU and memory requirements, provide a fixed reference profile to measure $\compunits$.} Parameter $\gasfee$ denotes the price the user is willing to pay for all compute used.
 The instruction sequence ($\ins$) determines the control flow (conditionals, reads, writes) and how objects in the read and write sets (\readset, \writeset) are accessed. $\readset$ is the set of objects that the transactions accesses, but does not modify, whereas $\writeset$ represents the set of objects that it modifies.
-Since metadata beyond compute time and object access is often immaterial for scheduling, we represent transactions as

-A transaction's declared read and write sets may be conservative: a transaction may declare objects that are only conditionally accessed at runtime (see contingent objects below).
+Since metadata beyond compute time and object access is often immaterial for scheduling, we represent transactions as $ \tx \simeq (\compunits, \gasfee, \{\readset, \writeset\}). $ A transaction's declared read and write sets may be conservative: a transaction may declare \emph{contingent} objects that are only conditionally accessed at runtime.

 \paragraph{Schedule.} A \emph{schedule} $\schedule$ is an ordered set of transactions that are to be executed in the given block, in which any parent of a transaction is executed strictly before the child.
 Typically, a schedule is limited by the amount of gas that all transactions in the schedule combined can consume.
 However, in this paper, we would constrain the schedule by the total compute consumed by all transactions (i.e., ignore other aspects of gas computation such as storage).
 The schedule is generated from a publicly known algorithm, which we label as the \emph{scheduler}.